timescale/docs/_partials/_migrate_dual_write_backfill_getting_help.md

 The dual-write and backfill migration method is relatively new, so the documentation and tooling may have some rough edges.
-If you are stuck, you can either open a support request, or take your issue to the `#migration` channel in our [community slack][slack], where the developers of this migration method are there to help.
+If you are stuck, you can either open a support request, or take your issue to the `#migration` channel in the [community slack][slack], where the developers of this migration method are there to help.

 <OpenSupportRequest />